MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.KeyVault/Restore-AzKeyVaultManagedStorageAccount.md

 ## SYNOPSIS
 Restores a managed storage account in a key vault from a backup file.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.keyvault/restore-azkeyvaultmanagedstorageaccount) for up-to-date information.

 ## SYNTAX

 ### ByVaultName (Default)